About the conference

 Yang Wang, “The “Cold” Allure of the Non-Aligned: The PRC’s Artistic Affiliations with the Third World” (Assistant Professor, Art History, University of Colorado Denver)

-Moderator: Katherine Carl (Curator, The James Gallery, CUNY)
+Moderator: Katherine Carl (Curator, The James Gallery/Deputy Director, Center for the Humanities, The Graduate Center, CUNY)

 4:15-6:15pm Panel: World Exhibitions